 3.2.1 You should pay your tuition fees when you enrol.
 You can either pay the fees yourself or provide us with evidence that your fees (in part or in full) will be paid by a sponsor.
 This sponsor must be one which we recognise as acceptable, for example, the Student Loan Company, your employer or your government embassy.

 3.2.2 If we do not consider your proposed sponsor acceptable, you will be required to pay your fees in the first instance.
 When we receive payment from your sponsor, we will reimburse you directly for the fees you have paid.

 3.2.3 If your bank refuses payment when we request your fees, we reserve the right to withdraw you from your course with immediate effect.

 3.2.4 In certain circumstances, we can accept payment by instalment.
 The Student Finance Office can give you full details of how to do this.

 3.2.5 For Overseas Students, instalments can only be paid as set out below:

 3.2.6 If you do not pay at least 25% of your full tuition fee or provide proof of acceptable sponsorship, you will not be permitted to enrol.
+If you are exceptionally allowed to enrol without immediate payment and subsequently do not pay the minimum agreed payment the university has the right to withdraw you from your course of study for failing to meet enrolment requirements.
 If you do not comply with our payment terms, as set out above, or with requests for payment reminders, you will not be permitted to access your account with Computing and Library Services.
 This means you will not have access to your university email account or other online facilities including the virtual learning environment.